brighteli/brighteli/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Bright a person who is always enthusiastic about learning new stuff related to tech.
-🎖 Web development
+I do stuff like... /n 🎖 Web development
-👓Quality Assuarance Engineer
+👓Quality Assuarance Engineering
 🎱Selenium
 🥇CI/CD
 🔮Devops.